huggingface/transformers/examples/pytorch/speech-recognition/README.md

 	--predict_with_generate \
 	--use_auth_token
 ```
+On two V100s, training should take approximately 4 hours, with a final cross-entropy loss of **1e-4** and word error rate of **32.6%**.

 ### Warm-Started Speech-Encoder-Decoder Model
 A very common use case is to leverage a pretrained speech encoder model,